Righteousness is perfect love (God). Sin is anything that contradicts God.

 Jesus is explaining that our understanding of sin falls woefully short.
 He's saying that, yes, murder and adultery are sins, but so are holding a grudge (unforgiveness), lust, and hatred.
 Jesus is saying that sin is not the outward action, but the inner workings of our hearts.

 Instead of relying on our own deeds, we rely on Jesus.
-We give control of our life to God.
-When we do, God imputes His own righteousness to us.
-It's simple but difficult to understand.
-God wants us to experience perfect love, but we are incapable.
-So, He does it for us.
-He says, 'Just know me - know that I am God and you are not."
+We give Him control of our life, and when we do, God imputes His own righteousness to us.